-This is where we join the Tour de France route proper.
-It’s a great choice of route by the Tour organisers, a steady climb up the very attractive valley of Wharfedale.
+This is where we join 2014’s Tour de France route proper.
+It was a great choice of route by the Tour organisers, a steady climb up the very attractive valley of Wharfedale.
 The first few miles can be busy, especially at weekends, but the traffic thins out as you get further up.

 Cracoe marks a brief encounter with the Way of the Roses and the Yorkshire Dales Cycleway; there’s a café and pub here.
 Continue on the B road to Threshfield.

-Here, the official route takes the B6160 to Kettlewell.
+Grassington (39mi) At Threshfield, the 2014 route took the B6160 to Kettlewell.
 However, we can’t resist a scenic detour on the B6265 to Grassington, one of the jewels of the Dales and a great place to stop for coffee and cake.
 Take Grass Wood Lane north out of the village, passing the Toffee Shop and Grassington Lodge.
 This is parallel to the official route on the other side of the valley, but quieter.

-Rejoin the B6160 at Kettlewell, and follow this narrow road up the valley through the tiny villages of Starbotton and Buckden, each with their own pub.
-This will be one of the finest places to watch the Tour come through, and campsites are duly springing up along the valley.
+Kettlewell (46mi) Rejoin the B6160 at Kettlewell, and follow this narrow road up the valley through the tiny villages of Starbotton and Buckden, each with their own pub.
+2014 saw the valley littered with hastily arranged campsites as crowds flocked to watch the Tour come through.

 (If you really want to tax your legs, you can turn left at Buckden, following the sign to Hubberholme, and continue over the hill road to Hawes.
 Yorkshire’s highest pass, this is a superbly scenic Dales lane – but not an easy one!)

-The official Tour route goes up Wensleydale on the busy A684.
+Aysgarth (59mi) The official Tour route went up Wensleydale on the busy A684.
 We choose to follow a quiet minor road on the other side of the River Ure; there’s less traffic, more to see, and a couple of cafés on the way.